 “This year’s World Bonus is going to be a very close affair for the women,” says Belinda Granger.
 “Rising star Alanis Siffert is currently leading after her incredible race in Challenge Almere where she finished 2nd in her first ever Full Distance race.
 At only 22 she has an incredible career ahead of her.”

-A 3rd place finish at Challenge Sanremo in September saw Rebecca Robisch move past Els Visser to sit in 3rd place, and a 5th place finish from Aurelia Boulanger at Challenge Vieux Boucau was enough to keep her ahead of Robisch to hold on to 2nd place.
+A 3rd place finish at Challenge Sanremo in September saw Rebecca Robisch move past Els Visser to sit in 3rd place.
+A 5th place finish from Aurelia Boulanger at Challenge Vieux Boucau followed by 2nd place at Challenge Mallorca has been enough to keep her ahead of Robisch to hold on to 2nd place.

 - Aurelia Boulanger – 825 points